Miguel Cabrera Player Props: Tigers vs. Rockies

 Miguel Cabrera At The Plate

-- Cabrera is hitting .236 with nine doubles, a home run and 19 walks.
+- Cabrera is batting .238 with nine doubles, a home run and 19 walks.

-- He has hit a long ball in one of 46 games, and in 0.6% of his plate appearances.
+- In 57.4% of his games this season (27 of 47), Cabrera has picked up at least one hit, and in seven of those games (14.9%) he recorded more than one.

-- In 10 games this year (21.7%), Cabrera has picked up an RBI, including two games with multiple runs batted in.
+- In 10 games this season (21.3%), Cabrera has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.